Raku/intellij-ide-plugin/perl6-idea-plugin/docs/build.md

 #### Preparation

-Currently, Comma works with 191.6707 Intellij revision/branch.
+Currently, Comma is based upon 191 Intellij revision/branch.
+Perl 6 Comma plugin supports versions in range from 145 (2016.1) to 191 (2019.1).

 Do the following steps inside a work-related directory, for example, `comma`.
 * `git clone https://github.com/edument/intellij-community.git`